robinboncoeur/Art/docs/writing/2DE-1stEd.md

 Mara nodded.

 "We have all changed, Celeste.
 Including you.
-And—even me."
+And — even me."

 I looked out the window.
 The ticking seemed deafening.